DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Sun Apr 28 00:20:18 MDT 2024
+Mon Apr 29 00:20:19 MDT 2024
 ### Pulling Domains From Individual Lists.
-124 In AlexaVoiceAssistant
+122 In AlexaVoiceAssistant
-122 In BlogPostAds
+124 In BlogPostAds
 124 In Pandora
 124 In Twitch
 124 In UserSubmitted